JonathanPerry651/remote-build-server/docs/production_architecture.md

 ### Workflow
 1.  **Provisioning**: When a user connects, the Orchestrator ensures a persistent volume (PVC) backed by Filestore is available for that user or session.
+2.  **Shared Mounting**:
-2.  **Mounting**: The `KubernetesComputeService` spawns an Agent Pod with the Filestore volume mounted to `/workspace`.
+    *   **Server Side**: The `KubernetesComputeService` spawns an Agent Pod with the Filestore volume mounted.
-3.  **Synchronization**:
-    *   *Initial Sync*: Source code from the developer's machine is synced to the Filestore volume (e.g., via `rsync` or a dedicated sidecar in the Agent Pod).
+    *   **Client Side**: The developer's machine mounts the same Filestore volume (e.g., via NFS), ensuring instant visibility of source code without explicit synchronization steps.
-    *   *Incremental Sync*: Subsequent changes are sent incrementally to minimize latency.
-4.  **Execution**: The `bazel` process running in the Agent Pod performs all reads/writes against the high-performance Filestore mount.
+3.  **Execution**: The `bazel` process running in the Agent Pod performs all reads/writes against the high-performance Filestore mount.
-5.  **Persistence**: Build caches (bazel-out) can be preserved across sessions within the Filestore volume, speeding up subsequent builds.
+4.  **Persistence**: Build caches (bazel-out) can be preserved across sessions within the Filestore volume, speeding up subsequent builds.

 ### Benefits
 *   **Performance**: Low-latency file operations compared to standard buckets.